Accessing Abortion in NC

 A.

-Depending on appointment scheduling and how you are feeling, you may have to take time off work to get an abortion and to recover from the procedure.
+• Depending on appointment scheduling and how you are feeling, you may have to take time off work to get an abortion and to recover from the procedure.
 Additionally, because only 9 counties in North Carolina have an abortion clinic, you may have to travel to your appointment.
-The costs of the procedure and the associated financial concerns are a hardship for many and can keep them from getting the reproductive care they need.
+If you're getting an abortion with Planned Parenthood, their patient navigator may be able to help you with your travel needs.
+When you make your appointment, you can ask what help may be available to you or email [email protected].
 Some abortion funds and other financial resources may be able to help with the financial concerns beyond paying for the appointment.
-Here are some other things to consider:

 • If you have children, some clinics allow you to bring them with you to your appointment, but you should check beforehand if this is allowed.
 It may be necessary to arrange child care (see Cost and payment options for information on financial support for child care).